shay6/ansible-role-sonar/README.md

 The value of `sonar.web.context`.
 Setting this to something like `/sonar` allows you to set the context where Sonar can be accessed (e.g. `hostname/sonar` instead of `hostname`).

+    sonar_plugins_dir: /usr/local/sonar/extensions/plugins
+    sonar_plugins_url: []

+Directory where downloaded plugins will be installed.
+List of the urls where to download each plugin.

     sonar_mysql_username: sonar
     sonar_mysql_password: sonar